-The throttle grip free play should measure 3.0-5.0 mm (0.12-0.20 in) at the inner edge of the throttle grip.
+Throttle grip free play: 3.0-5.0 mm (0.12-0.20 in)

 Periodically check the throttle grip free play and, if necessary, have a Yamaha dealer adjust it.
 Valve clearance

 The valve clearance changes with use, resulting in improper air-fuel mixture and/or engine noise.
 To prevent this from occurring, the valve clearance must be adjusted by a Yamaha dealer at the intervals specified in the periodic maintenance and lubrication chart.